james-bowden/james-bowden.github.io/_posts/2022-08-14-archducklings.md

 ["And What Good Will Your Vanity Be When The Rupture Comes", Hanif Abdurraqib](https://www.bkmag.com/2016/11/14/we-arrived-as-witness/)
 > The ambivalence here, I like it.

+From Susan Sontag: *How can I describe my life to you?
+I think a lot, listen to music.
+I'm fond of flowers.*<br/>
+She also writes on this idea of demolishing the barrier/distinction between thought and feeling. *Thinking is a form of feeling; feeling is a form of thinking.*

+I went to see the Archduke Trio live today, and the rendition was meh and kinda out of sync, but someone said somthing about Archducklings and I thought that was cute.